Dog breeds starting with the letter “W”.

 4. They are known for being smart, independent, and stubborn dogs.

-5. Welsh Terriers make excellent companion dogs and do well in families with children.
+5. Welsh Terriers make excellent companion dogs and these dogs do well in families with children.

 How Does A Welsh Terrier Dog Interact With People?